Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 ### Configuring Wazuh

 Now we need to enable Wazuh to ingest these logs.
-To do so we need to edit the filebeat.yml in the Wazuh Manager's CLI and enable archiving.
+To do so, we need to edit the filebeat.yml in the Wazuh Manager's CLI and enable archiving.
 ```
 sudo nano /etc/filebeat/filebeat.yml
 ```